2d1ff1cult/JPL-Su2025-2d3dgen/README.md

 This starts the virtual environment

 Changes were made to the original developers' code and stored in these forks.
 The original repos are incompatible with any of the work presented here.

+## TODO
+- make a new dataset from Neur11092.
+  - Currently, it's just a bunch of CadQuery scripts in a folder
+  - Need to make `train` and `val` split folders